Blog post by Alan Howie, Data Architect at the Registers of Scotland.

 There was a variety of entertaining presentations from representatives of OSGB, Scottish Government, ThinkWhere Improvement Service, Greenspace and Angus Council.

 I also delivered a presentation during the conference.
 My role at RoS focuses on the transformational data journey needed to support the delivery of Scotland’s new land information service, ScotLIS.
-Starting at the end of the ScotLIS journey, the presentation started with the delivered product (which is currently in private beta).
+Starting at the end of the ScotLIS journey, the presentation started with the delivered product.
 The talk then went back to the principles of data transformation within RoS: Unlock, Link, Restructure & Reuse.

 Unlock & Link